martysweet/cfn-lint/README.md

 * Test coverage for Conditions and Property checking
 * Refactor Property checking to be clearer
 * Circular dependency checking
+* Suggest DependsOn when References to Resources are used
+* Extended validation flag (calls AWS CloudFormation API)
+* Watch file flag to revalidate on file save
+* Download latest resources during build

 ### Features that would be nice, but aren't currently possible
 * Detect conditional required properties (Information doesn't exist in AWS Resource Specification)